 An Exterior Alteration Application must be submitted for screening of any kind.

-- A site (plot) plan including a scale drawing of the object to be screened.
+- Diagrammed plot plan including a scaled drawing of the item to be screened.

-- The location, variety, width, height and description of landscape screening.
+- Location, variety, width, height, and description of landscape screening.

-- The size of all trees/shrubs at planting and the projected size at maturity.
+- The size of all trees and shrubs at planting and the projected size at maturity.